-Friday night is.
+Friday night is family, period.
 It doesn’t matter if you cook a chicken or order in a pizza.
 But light the candles, make a blessing over wine and , bless your kids if you have them.
 If you don’t have challah, make a blessing over a pretzel.
 Stay home and make at least part of your Friday evening special.
 Will your teenagers sometimes hate you for ruining their lives as you make them miss Friday-night dances, football games and sleepovers?
 Yes.
 Deal with it.
 We all have heard the statistics on how family dinner makes for healthier families.
 Many of our non-Jewish friends are envious that we have a built-in family night in our religion.

 Before Shabbat was invented, there were no days off.
 Think about it.

 The best way to raise Jewish kids is within a community that they love, and there’s nothing quite like Jewish camp to make that happen.
 It’s like a shortcut to making lifelong Jewish friends while learning about Judaism.
 There are camps for all interests and budgets.
 (Start with jewishcamp.org.)
 Plus, it’s a win-win because while your kids are off having the time of their lives, you’ll get some much-needed downtime.

 First, Jewish camp by a lake.
 Next, the world.